hanabi/hanabi.github.io/README.md

       * Cathy knows that it was a *3 Bluff*, because a played 1 does not "match" number 3.
       * Beyond that, Cathy knows nothing about the card, besides that it is a 3 (since it has a number 3 clue on it).
       * Even though red 1 and red 3 are the same suit, Bob is not promised a red 2, because if he does nothing, Cathy will not go on to misplay the red 3.
 * The priority of *3 Bluffs* can be confusing.
-There are two main ways that you can tell whether something is a *3 Bluff* or not.
-You can ask:
+If you don't want to memorize the four examples above, you can simply ask the following questions:
   1) Does the clue "match" the blind-play?
 If it matches, then it is a *Finesse*.
 If it doesn't match, then it is a *Bluff*.
 Red matches red, but red does NOT match blue.
 2 matches 3, but 1 does NOT match 3.
   2) Will the player who recieved the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.